bufbuild/protovalidate/.github/CONTRIBUTING.md

 5. __Optimize__: Always look for ways to optimize your changes without compromising readability, maintainability, or correctness of your code.
-6. __Discuss__: If your changes might cause a performance regression or resource constraint, but you believe they're still beneficial, discuss this in the pull request.
-Explain why you think the performance regression or resource constraint might be acceptable.
+6. __Discuss__: If your changes might cause a performance regression or resource rule, but you believe they're still beneficial, discuss this in the pull request.
+Explain why you think the performance regression or resource rule might be acceptable.

 By keeping performance and resource management in mind throughout the development process, we can ensure `protovalidate` remains efficient and